Wood burning a Bengal Tiger

 1) Burn the fur in the direction it is growing.

 2) Adjust the length of your burn stroke accordingly.
 On the snout I used very short burn strokes.
-As I worked me way towards the mane, I increased the length of the burn strokes.
+The facial fur gets gradually longer as you get near the mane.
+To replicate this, I gradually increased the length of the burn strokes the closer to the mane I got.

-The orange fur required a lot of reburning to build up the color, depth, and shadows.
+The orange fur requires a lot of reburning to build up the color, depth, and shadows.

 The darker areas you see on the orange fur were all created by re-burning.